luanps/faceRecognitionAPI/README.md

 The demo_2d.py, demo_3d.py and demo_onclick.py scripts are used for local tests.

-Note that the code in this repository  won't work without the database, which is not publicly available.
+Note that the code in this repository  **won't work without the database**, which is not publicly available.